WhalerDAO/tree-contracts/DEPLOY_README.md

 UniswapOracle will be left uninitialized after this stage, because initialization requires existing liquidity in the TREE-yUSD UNI-V2 pool.

-The LP reward pool and the forests (initial distribution pools) will be activated 24 hours after deployment.
+The LP reward pool and the forests (initial distribution pools) will be activated at `rewardStartTimestamp` in `deploy-configs/mainnet.json`.

 This stage is when the TREE initial distribution & price discovery happens.
 Rebasing is not enabled.

+**Note**: Before you deploy anything, go through `deploy-configs/mainnet.json` and make sure the parameters are what you want, especially `gov` and `charity`.

 #### Command